2011 PBA Commissioner's Cup finals: Game 6

 Ginebra had an 81–65 lead early in the fourth quarter when Talk 'N Text had an 11–0 run as they cut the lead to four points with 5:35 left.
 Down by two points in the final seconds of the fourth quarter, Alapag drove to the basket and scored a lay-up to tie the game.
 On the ensuing possession, Labagala also drove to the basket but missed on a floater to send the game into overtime.
 De Ocampo, Alapag and Castro scored three-point shots to give the Tropang Texters the lead 97–93 when Wilson scored his own three-pointer to cut the lead to one point with 58.3 seconds left in overtime.
 After Alapag scored on two free throws, Caguioa missed on a difficult three-pointer and Willie Miller turned the ball over as time expired.

-Alapag and Castro were named co-Finals MVPs for the second consecutive conference.
+Alapag and Castro were named finals co-MVPs for the second consecutive conference.